Advocacy aims to challenge exclusion and promote inclusion.

 Arranging events to fundraise for organisations in the local community

-A Regional Advocacy Committee is a group of people who use RehabCare’s services or are students in the National Learning Network elected to represent students and those who use RehabCare services at a regional level.
+A Regional Advocacy Committee is a group of people who use RehabCare’s services or are students in National Learning Network elected to represent students and those who use RehabCare services at a regional level.

 They come together to discuss regional issues, both within the services and outside the organisation.
 They work with the Regional Advocacy Officer and Managers for the region to provide feedback on concerns, needs, or queries highlighted to the committee from those in local services.
 Representatives from the National Regional Advocacy Committees address the Group’s Board of Directors on an ongoing basis and communicate matters of importance to them.